Reading and Writing Oracle Autonomous Databases

 1. Add Excel Data

 In a blank workspace, add a Microsoft Excel reader to the canvas.
-Browse to the PublicArt.xlsx file, set the Coord.
+Browse to the PublicArt.xlsx file and set the coordinates.
 System to LL84 and the Workflow Options to Single Merged Feature Types.

 excelreaders.jpg